Electroblob77/Wizardry-Wiki/Adding-Spells.md

 ## Making wizards cast your spell

-Making wizards cast your spell is fairly simple once you have written the code for players casting it.
+Making [[wizards|Wizard]] cast your spell is fairly simple once you have written the code for players casting it.
 This time, you'll need to override the _second_ `cast(...)` method in `Spell`.
 You'll notice a couple of differences between this method and the player method:
 - The `caster` argument is an `EntityLiving` instead of an `EntityPlayer`.
 This is because this method deals with non-player entities casting the spell.
 - There is an additional `target` argument of type `EntityLivingBase`.
 This is the target that the NPC aimed at when it cast the spell.